owncloud-archive/documentation/user_manual/files/webgui/tagging.rst

 tag's name, you will also see a delete icon.

-Click this to remove the tag from the system tag's list.
+Click this to remove the tag from the Collaborative tag's list.
 As with renaming a tag, remember that deleting a tag removes it for all users.
 So please be sure that you want to do this.

 Filter By Tag